 The Hawkins Lab is a part of the Division of Medical Genetics in the Department of Medicine, and the Department of Genome Sciences at the University of Washington School of Medicine.
 We are also members of the Institute for Stem Cell & Regenerative Medicine (ISCRM).
 The lab began in October, 2010.

 We currently have a Postdoctoral Fellow position available for a chimeric (wet/dry) scientist to specialize in cis-regualtory genomics and epigenomics.
 This position is for an NIH-funded project through the 4D Nucleome consortium focused on investigating 2D gene regulation and 3D genome architecture, and the relationship to autoimmune diseases/disorders.
 We are studying disease-associated variants within cis-regulatory elements (CREs; such as enhancers) using massively parallel reporter assays and chromatin QTL mapping (ATAC-seq) from donor samples, and identifying CRE target genes using 3D genome architecture (Hi-C based methods).
 We are using bulk and single-cell approaches to tackle this challenge.
 CRISPR editing in primary T cells is used for validation studies.
 The successful applicant will have the opportunity to lead on this project including wet lab data generation, help with data analysis of these genome-wide datasets and collaborate with our colleagues using functional system immunology as validation.

 Candidates should have experience in epigenomics, gene regulation and/or immunology.
-Demonstrable skills in deep/machine learning, biostatistics, and data visualization are preferred.
+Demonstrable skills in bioinformatic and data visualization are a plus.
 Good written and verbal communication skills are required.
 Experience with single-cell genomics preferred.
 Must be highly motivated, but can’t take yourself too seriously, and get along well with others.